sqorn/sqorn/docs/docs/expressions.md

   args: [8] }
 ```

 A chained operation's first argument is the expression it is called on.
+There is no operator precedence.
+Expressions are evaluated left to right.

 ```js
 e(3).add(4).eq(7).and(true).query